abicky/activerecord-debug_errors/README.md

 ### ActiveRecord::LockWaitTimeout

-When `ActiveRecord::LockWaitTimeout` occurs, you can see a log like below:
+If you use MySQL and when `ActiveRecord::LockWaitTimeout` occurs, you can see a log like below:

 ```
 ActiveRecord::LockWaitTimeout occurred: